illinoistech-itm/jhajek/itmo-453/syllabus/syllabus.md

 **Topics to Be Covered**:

-* a.
-Intro - Monitoring & Measurement Framework
+* Monitoring & Measurement Frameworks
-* b.
-Managing events and Metrics & Graphing
+* Managing events and Metrics & Graphing
-* c.
-Event Routing and Collection
+* Event Routing and Collection
-* d.
-Containers and Logs
+* Containers and Logs
-* e.
-Building an app & Notifications
+* Building an app & Notifications
-* f.
-Getting Started & Monitoring Nodes
+* Getting Started & Monitoring Nodes
-* g.
-Service Discovery
+* Service Discovery
-* h.
-Alerting & Scaling and Reliability
+* Alerting & Scaling and Reliability
-* i.
-Instrumenting Applications & Logging
+* Instrumenting Applications & Logging
-* j.
-Building Monitored Applications & Notification
+* Building Monitored Applications & Notification

 **Required Textbook:**

+None

 **Course Notes:**  It is recommended to take notes from the oral discussion portion of the class.